ladan-salimi/IKT460-Reinforcement-learning/README.md

 # Reinforcement-learning
-20 questions game with the Knowledge base method
+20 questions game with the binary Knowledge base method